 LAST THINGS (Eschatology)

-1. Upon death a believer passes into Christ’s presence immediately (2 Corinthians 5:8), and a non-believer passes into Hades and suffers torment (Luke 16:22-23) as he awaits the resurrection of the lost (John 5:28- 29).
+1. Upon death a believer passes into Christ’s presence immediately (2 Corinthians 5:8), and a non-believer passes into the abode of death and suffers torment (Luke 16:22-23) as he awaits the resurrection of the lost (John 5:28- 29).

 2. There will be a bodily resurrection for both the saved and the lost (John 5:28-29; Revelation 20:4-6, 13).